 A recent report found that 72% of couples are opting for an open bar at their weddings, and we are planning on following suit!
 But we’re also wondering: how much is an open bar going to cost us on our wedding day?

-*According to the 2019 WeddingWire Newlywed Report (Source)
+*average number of guests according to the 2020 WeddingWire Newlywed Report (Source).

 I don’t know about you, but I think this is a pretty steep price to pay for an open bar, as important as I think open bars are to a wedding.
 And there are ways to do it so that it isn’t as expensive as this.
 It just requires a bit of planning and asking around.

 PRO-TIP: f you’re going to DIY your open bar, remember to pick up some heavy duty, rustic stainless steel ice buckets with ice scoops from Amazon (as well as various other accessories) well in advance of the big day!

 I’m going to talk more about how to save money on booze at your wedding and what you can expect to have to pay for when you agree to an open bar (including those pesky hidden/additional fees).
 If you’re interested in checking out the best DIY bar accessories, you can find them by clicking here.

 Cost of an Open Bar: Go Limited Bar or Full Bar?

 Remember that a FULL open bar isn’t your only option.

 You can save money on your open bar by choosing to serve just beer and wine (no hard liquor), for example.
 I tend to think that it’s better to have a limited bar than to make your guests pay for some or all of their drinks at your wedding (but that’s just me).